 Final Thoughts on the Coolest Places to Visit in Cape Town

 We’ve covered all types of attractions, from shopping and nightlife, culture and history, and the outdoors, to lesser-known attractions, unusual spots, and popular sightseeing hotspots.
+Safety in Cape Town can be an issue at times, but less so if you top up on tips and tricks on how to stay safe in Cape Town.
 We’re sure that you’ll have a great time with many diverse experiences when you work your way through this expertly compiled list of the best places to visit in Cape Town.